 For sexual distancers:

 #2 — Balance task-time with relationship-time.
 You like to get things done and get them done well.
 So, bump the time for intimacy to the top of your list, make it happen and make it happen with quality.
-Pour one-tenth of your creativity into the sexual encounter that you do your continuing education hours or in decorating your home.
-Invest in learning how to make sex great - books, films or therapy.
+Pour into the sexual encounter one-tenth of the creativity that you do your continuing education hours or decorating your home.
+Invest in learning how to make sex great: books, films or therapy.
 Don't let a week get away from you without setting aside a few hours that are just about intimate time.
 Couples often tell me they didn't have time for sex.
 I hear this refrain from hundreds of couples every year.
 Yet in each case, I can usually count several ways they could have saved time for each other.
 You exercise 10 hours a week?
 Save one hour for sex.
 Pay someone to do the laundry—there's one hour (more if you have as many kids as I do) and it's lots cheaper than divorce or therapy.
 You work 80 hours a week?
 Take one long lunch hour, book a hotel room, invite your spouse.
-If you don't make enough money in 80 hours a week to do this—change careers.
-No one is indispensable to their career.
-If you die tomorrow, the company will simply replace you or your family can hire a housekeeper—make sure your spouse will miss you.
+(If you don't make enough money in 80 hours a week to do this, change careers.)

 New Year's question—what do you struggle with in your sexual relationship?